agentlang-ai/agentlang-docs/docs/language/reference/kernel/identity.md

   :UserData {:type :Map :optional true}})
 ```

-The `:User` entity represents a user that login to an application.
-The `:Email` attribute uniquely identifies the user
-in the system.
+The `:User` entity represents a user that can be authenticated by a Fractl application and may be authorised to perform various actions on the business entities.
+The `:Email` attribute uniquely identifies the user in the system.
 The user may sign-in using the email-password combination or via a third-party authentication service like Google.

 A new user signs-up with the application by calling the `POST /_signup` API.
 The argument to this POST request will be an instance of
 the `:SignUp` event.